H1N1 influenza is a strain of influenza that notably resulted in a pandemic in 2009.

 The Haggitt level is a histopathological term used for describing the degree of infiltration from a malignant polypoidal lesion.

 1: invasion of the submucosa, but limited to the head of the polyp

 Haglund deformity, also known as a pump bump or Bauer bump or Mulholland deformity, is defined as bony enlargement formed at posterosuperior aspect of calcaneum.
 This deformity leads to retrocalcaneal bursitis.

 It may result secondary to chronic pressure of rigid shoes.

-The hair on end sign refers to a radiographic appearance on a skull which results from a periosteal reaction manifesting as perpendicular trabeculations interspersed by radiolucent marrow hyperplasia along the skull vault.
-It is classically described with plain skull radiographs although can als...
+The hair on end sign refers to a radiographic appearance of the diploic space of the skull vault which results from a thickening of trabeculae as the diploic space expands.
+These trabeculae are perpendicular in orientation, interspersed by radiolucent marrow hyperplasia along the skull vault.

 The so-called hairy pleural plaque, are a manifestation of asbestos related disease.
 They arises from the visceral pleura, typically from an interlobar fissure.
 The hairiness stems from short radially oriented linear regions of fibrosis extending from the plaque into the adjacent lung parenchyma...